-Pattern Matching is an actively used design pattern.
+Pattern Matching is an actively used design pattern created in 1960.
 In computer science, pattern matching is the act of checking a given sequence of tokens for the presence of the constituents of some pattern.
 In contrast to pattern recognition, the match usually has to be exact: "either it will or will not be a match."
 The patterns generally have the form of either sequences or tree structures.
 Uses of pattern matching include outputting the locations (if any) of a pattern within a token sequence, to output some component of the matched pattern, and to substitute the matching pattern with some other token sequence (i.e., search and replace).
 Read more on Wikipedia...

 - Pattern Matching ranks in the top 25% of entities I track

 - the Pattern Matching wikipedia page

 - I have 17 facts about Pattern Matching. what would you like to know? email me and let me know how I can help.